Server-side request forgery (SSRF)

 localhost, or sensitive URLs like

 /admin.
-In this situation, you can often circumvent the filter using various techniques:
+In this situation, you can often circumvent the filter using the following techniques:

 127.0.0.1, such as